-The basic student operating grant allocation for 2017-2018 is \$7,301 per FTE student.
+The basic student operating grant allocation for 2018-2019 is \$7,423 per FTE student.
 SD43, like other school districts, also receives additional fund for unique student and school district factors.

 Provincial funding however has not kept up with inflation.
-Further, there are 16 out of 60 school districts which are reporting declining enrolment and/or qualify for funding protection.
-These school districts receive an additional \$14.7 million in support.
-SD43 is funded \$1.0 million less due to funding protection provided to these school districts.
+Based on estimated Operating Grants there are 17 out of 60 school districts that are reporting declining enrolment and/or qualify for funding protection.
+These school districts receive an additional \$10.5 million in support.
+SD43 is funded \$600,000 less due to funding protection provided to these school districts.

-SD43 ranks 57th in funding out of 60 school districts for 2017-18.
+SD43 ranks 57th in funding out of 60 school districts for 2018-19.

-In terms of funding for 2017-18, SD43 currently receives \$7,374 per student (excluding special student needs and salary differential factors) while the provincial average is \$7,867 per student.
-This difference of \$493 per student is significant considering that there are approximately 31,000 students in the District.
+In terms of funding for 2018-19, SD43 currently receives \$7,497 per student (excluding special student needs and salary differential factors) while the provincial average is \$7,979 per student.
+This difference of \$481 per student is significant considering that there are approximately 31,000 students in the District.

 This trend is not new and the chart below shows how funding per student has not kept up with costs in recent years.
-If total grants had kept up with inflation since 2009-2010, SD43 would have received \$7,785 per student.
-The difference of \$411 per student (compared to the actual funding of \$7,374) equates to approximately \$12.6 million funding shortfall.
+If total grants had kept up with inflation since 2009-2010, SD43 would have received \$7,956 per student.
+The difference of \$458 per student (compared to the actual funding of \$7,497) equates to approximately \$14 million funding shortfall.